lepture/flask-oauthlib/docs/provider.rst

 - redirect_uri: redirect_uri parameter
 - response_type: response_type parameter

-The POST request need to return a bool value that tells whether the user grant the access or not.
+The POST request needs to return a bool value that tells whether user grantted the access or not.

-There is a `@require_login` decorator in the sample code, you should implement it yourself.
+There is a ``@require_login`` decorator in the sample code, you should implement it yourself.

 token handler